10 Quick Tips to Keep Your Home Secure

 - Don’t tempt a burglar.
 Keep empty electronics packaging off your curb and keep any tools or ladders out of plain sight.
 They can become easy targets, or worse, used as tools to break into your home.
 If you have an onsite NVR for video, consider a cloud solution instead.

 Get Started Now

 If you aren’t already protected by Alarm Engineering or if you might want to upgrade your current Alarm Engineering system, tell us a bit about you and we’ll provide your no-hassle customized quote.

 About Alarm Engineering

 Alarm Engineering is leading provider of electronic security systems and services in Delaware and the Eastern Shores of Maryland and Virginia.
 From integrated home security systems with home automation and video to large enterprise-level integrated systems and small business solutions, our highly trained and professional staff will get the job done right.
-As an Authorized Alarm.com dealer, we offer exclusive Crash and Smash technology, Geo-Fencing, Doorbell Camera and LiftMaster Garage Control as part of our Home Automation offerings.
+As an Authorized Alarm.com dealer, we offer exclusive Crash and Smash technology, Geo-Fencing and LiftMaster Garage Control, and the Doorbell Camera as part of our Home Automation offerings.

 For more about what sets us apart from the crowd, click here or give us a call at 410-546-2210.
 But don’t just take our word for it: check out our five star Google Reviews.